 As of 2026, the charge for exceeding your free ATM transaction limit is ₹21 plus any applicable Goods and Services Tax (GST) per transaction.
 This fee increase, implemented by the RBI, aims to compensate financial institutions for the rising operational and maintenance costs associated with running and securing the extensive ATM network across the country.
 It also accounts for the interchange fees banks pay each other for transactions on their respective machines.

-The reason behind these charges is to ensure the sustainability of the ATM infrastructure.
-Maintaining ATMs involves significant expenses, including cash management, security, electricity, and network connectivity.
-By charging for excessive usage, banks can continue to invest in improving service quality and expanding access points for cash withdrawals.
+The reason behind these charges is to ensure the sustainability of the ATM infrastructure across India.
+Maintaining ATMs involves significant expenses, including cash management, physical security, electricity, and network connectivity.
+By charging for excessive usage, banks can continue to invest in improving service quality and expanding access points for cash withdrawals, benefiting all customers.

 | Transaction Type | Within Free Limit | Beyond Free Limit |